mahdihaghverdi/FastBlog/docs/roadmap.md

 ----
 ### `v2.0.0`
 Users will come to the blog.
-Now a user can create an account, do CRUD on his/her account.
+Now a user can create an account and do post CRUD on his/her account.
 - User accounts
   - Account creation.
   - logging in/out.
   - accessing the limited resources through authorization.
+    This means, users can:
+      - create a post
+      - see their post
+      - update their post
+      - delete their post

+       there is no mechanism for publishing the posts.

 #### `2.1.0`
-Draft posts will be available for users.
+Draft posts will be available.

 with this release, users can write some of the post, and save it in drafts, then edit and publish it later.

+#### `2.2.0`
+Publishing the posts will be available.

+With this release, users can publish their posts and respectively other users can use the global link of posts and get the post.
 ----
 ### `v3.0.0`
 A tag system will be added to the posts.